mcelayir/mcelayir.github.io/_posts/flutter-reader.md

 ## Rss Reader Service

-We should define a rss service to get rss files over http and parse them.
+We should define an rss service to get rss files over http and parse them.

 ```dart
 class RssService {